On Bisimilarity for Quasi-discrete Closure Spaces: Bisimilarity for Closure Models

 We will show that \cm-bisimilarity is characterized by an infinitary modal logic called~\iml\@.
+The result is an extension to (possibly) infinite structures of the known HM result for finite spaces~\cite{vB+17}.
+As we will see, in the proof of the HM result, we use a technique similar to that of van Benthem et al.\ but we need infinite conjunction in order to quantify over all elements of the structure.

 In the present spatial context the classical modality~$\Diamond$ is interpreted as a {\em proximity} modality, and it is denoted by~$\lnear$ standing for being ``near''.
 The definition of \iml{} below is taken from~\cite{Ci+20}.

 \begin{defi}[\iml{}] The abstract language of the modal logic \iml{} is given by

 where $p$ ranges over $\ap$ and $I$ ranges over an appropriate collection of index sets.

 The satisfaction relation for \iml{} with respect to a given \cm~$\model = (X, {\closure}, {\peval})$ with point~$x$ is recursively defined on the structure of $\form$ as follows: